MicrosoftDocs/WSL/README.md

-Welcome to the markdown source documentation for Microsoft's command-line shells and console.
+Welcome to the markdown source for Microsoft's command-line shells and console documentation.

 ## File an issue